Horses in Sport and Entertainment

 Animals in Entertainment, Sport, and Work

-SPCA advocates for the horse sport and entertainment industries to improve practices to better meet the physical, health, and behavioural needs of the horses for the whole of their life.
-SPCA supports the use of low-stress, force-free handling and training techniques for horses used in sport and entertainment.
-SPCA supports housing of horses used in sport and entertainment which allows them to meet their physical and behavioural needs.
+SPCA advocates for the horse sport and entertainment industries to improve practices to provide horses with a Good Life where they experience positive welfare and meet the physical, health, and behavioural needs of the horses for the whole of their life.
+SPCA supports the use of low-stress, force-free handling and training techniques for horses in sport and entertainment.
+SPCA supports housing of horses which allows them to meet their physical and behavioural needs.

 Practices that cause fear, pain, or distress to horses must not be permitted in equestrian events.

 The task required of the horses, the jump heights, and the position of obstacles must be such that the potential for distress or injury to the horses is minimal.
 These concerns extend to practices which are part of show jumping, dressage, and eventing.

 SPCA is concerned about the welfare impacts of long-distance endurance riding races.

 Endurance rides have the potential to be stressful and dangerous for the horse.
 SPCA advocates for practices that ensure the horse’s physical, health, and behavioural needs are met.
 If endurance rides do take place, veterinarians must be in attendance assessing the welfare of the horses at regular intervals.

 SPCA opposes jumps races, such as steeplechase and hurdling because of the negative impacts to the horse’s physical, health, and behavioural needs.